geodynamics/aspect/CONTRIBUTING.md

 Please follow these simple instructions before opening a new bug report:

-- Do a quick search in the list of open and closed issues for a duplicate of your issue.
+- Do a search in the [list of open and closed issues](https://github.com/geodynamics/aspect/issues?q=is%3Aissue) for a duplicate of your problem.
-- Do a google search in the archived mailing list discussions for a duplicate of your issue by searching for
+- Do a search in the [ASPECT forum](https://community.geodynamics.org/c/aspect) for a duplicate of your problem.
-  `your search term site:https://geodynamics.org/pipermail/aspect-devel/`
 - If you did not find an answer, open a new [issue](https://github.com/geodynamics/aspect/issues/new) and explain your problem in as much detail as possible.